-The annual Junior Solar Sprint is part of a national competition where students build and race solar-powered model cars.
-It is co-sponsored in Delaware by the Division of Climate, Coastal, & Energy and the Delaware Technology Student Association.
+The Junior Solar Sprint is part of a national competition where students build and race solar-powered model cars.
+It is co-sponsored in Delaware by the DNREC Division of Climate, Coastal and Energy and the Delaware Technology Student Association (TSA).

 Junior Solar Sprint has been a Delaware tradition for more than two decades.
 It encourages students to get creative and apply real-world problem-solving in a fun and educational atmosphere.
 And it fosters teamwork and student interest in the STEM fields—science, technology, engineering, and mathematics.